matteospanio/matteospanio.github.io/_posts/2022-08-30-Principles-of-statistic.md

 In this article we will discuss about the fundamentals that we need to know before starting an analysis of the data.

-***
+---

 ## Population samples, parameters and statistics

 Data collection is a crucial fact in Statistics.
-The *samples* collected and analyzed are used to make scale assertions about the *population*.
+The _samples_ collected and analyzed are used to make scale assertions about the _population_.

-It is therefore necessary to divide the types of data we are dealing with in different ways: if a *parameter* (which is usually a number) concerns a fact of the entire object that is taken into consideration (e.g. the number of women living on earth at a given moment), this is a number that observes the reality of the facts and does not change depending on the observation, it is usually the parameter sought through the statistics, as it is often very difficult or impossible to know these numbers.
+It is therefore necessary to divide the types of data we are dealing with in different ways: if a _parameter_ (which is usually a number) concerns a fact of the entire object that is taken into consideration (e.g. the number of women living on earth at a given moment), this is a number that observes the reality of the facts and does not change depending on the observation, it is usually the parameter sought through the statistics, as it is often very difficult or impossible to know these numbers.
 Statistic takes into account smaller samples of the problem by sampling a part of the population, the quantities are studied on this smaller scale and then they are brought back to a larger scale.

 Let's define a glossary with the multiple terms used in statistics that help us to define whether they are absolute numbers related to a certain situation or whether they are related to a studied sample.